3 Reasons Marketers Turn to Artificial Intelligence in Advertising

 In this pursuit, 47% of marketers are already using AI to aid in audience targeting, and another 34% are planning to implement an artificial intelligence solution for targeting soon.

 Why is this?
-Simply put, rudimentary demographic data simply isn’t enough to effectively find the ideal and often niche audiences for a given campaign, and increasing consumer privacy protections are putting a stop to less sophisticated tactics that rely on personally identifiable information.
-With robust artificial intelligence, marketers can target users contextually, developing look-alike audiences based on high value behaviors, not best-guess segments.
+Simply put, rudimentary demographic data isn’t enough to effectively find the ideal and often niche audiences for a given campaign, and increasing consumer privacy protections are stopping less sophisticated tactics that rely on personally identifiable information.
+With robust artificial intelligence, marketers can target users contextually, developing look-alike audiences based on high-value behaviors, not best-guess segments.

 Driving Creative Effectiveness